Z-Puyu/project-archaetech/README.md

 #### Production Methods

+We plan to include two types of production methods for each productive building, namely **automated** and **manpowered**.

+In the automated mode, the building is run by a centralised AI computer and the maintenance of the building consumes more energy.
+The player also cannot manually override the output level, i.e., the building always functions at 100% capacity (this means at a time of resource shortage these buildings will continuously cause deficits).
+To increase the output of automated building, the only way is through upgrading technologies.

+In the manpowered mode, the building requires a certain number of Pops to be employed by the **jobs** it offers to fully function.
+Employed Pops require some amount of food and consumer goods to generate output, but the building itself requires less energy.
+The player can also adjust the output level between 50% to 125%.
+Pops have a probability of transforming into **experts**, which will bring an additional productivity bonus.

 #### Education & Leaders

+The player can build **educational institutions** to train regular Pops into experts in a certain industry at a higher conversion rate.
+Expert researchers can only appear via educational institutions.

+If an industry has at least one expert Pop employed, then there will be a chance of a **leader** spawning from the industry.
+The player can assign the leader to the respective building to further boost its productivity provided that the building is manpowered.
+The more experts an industry has, the higher the chance of a leader spawning.

 #### Ideologies & Policies

+As the nation grows, **ideologies** may emerge among the Pops.
+Ideologies are sets of value systems a Pop believes in.
+This may influence the behaviours of the Pops.
+For example, an environmentalist Pop may demand less consumer goods and refuse to work at heavy industries.

+The player will be prompted to choose a few among all ideologies present as the **mainstream** ideologies, which will give buffs and debuffs to the whole nation and increase the chances of these ideologies appearing among Pops.

+**Policies** are closely tied to ideologies and are unlocked mainly via researching humanities technologies.
+Policies define the rules in the sanctuary and may produce interesting effects in interaction with ideologies.

 #### Events

+**Events** are an integral element to create immersion.
+We plan to script a large number of flavour events which will randomly get triggered during the game process.
+These events help establish the storyline of the gameplay in a 4X game like ours.

+The player will need to resolve each event by choosing one of the available options.
+Sometimes the options will bring about predictable outcomes, whereas other times the outcomes can be vague and unclear.

 #### Species Customisation

+The player may customise the species to play as before the game starts.
+This includes set the basic traits, custom race names and so on.

+PS.
+Most likely we don't need a very fancy system for this.

 ### Phase III: Quality-of-life Extensions

 #### Competitive AI Players

+Being the only player can be boring sometimes and some competition may make the game more dynamic and interactive.
+Therefore, we plan to implement AI sanctuary dwellers.
+They may come from different pre-apocalypse civilisations and have totally different traits.

+The human player should be able to do diplomacy with the AI players.
+Basic features of diplomacy will include:

+- Trade resources

+- Share technologies

+- Exchange chartered maps

+- Spy & sabotage

+We are still considering whether a war mechanic is needed.

 #### Late-Game Challenges

+Experienced players can get over-powered pretty quickly in 4X games like ours.
+To prevent late-game from becoming too boring, late-game challenges might be useful.

 #### Mini-quests & Achievements

+Based on the current condition of the player's sanctuary, we can dynamically provide a list of mini-tasks for the player to accomplish, so that the player will have a stronger sense of purpose while playing the game.

+## Coding Conventions

+- All variables and functions have their names spelt in **snake_case**.

+- All classes and game files have their names spelt in **PascalCase**.

+- Always use **type notations** for variable declaration and return type of functions.

+- Always use a **semi-colon** at the end of each statement.

+- Use **and**, **or**, **not** rather than **&&**, **||**, **!**.

+- No statement should be longer than **100 characters**.

+- Names of variables and functions should be **descriptive** and **no custom abbreviations** are allowed.